colakaist/academic-kickstart2/content/project/biophysics/membrane_protein/index.md

 ---

-Membrane proteins(e.g, enzymes, receptors, ion channels, transporters, etc.) play crucial roles in all organisms, and they are the primary drug targets for pharmaceuticals.
-Our general goal is to understand various membrane proteins' functional properties and identify suitable drugs to control their biological functions.
+Integral to the functioning of all organisms, membrane proteins (including enzymes, receptors, ion channels, and transporters) hold pivotal significance.
+These proteins constitute the primary targets for pharmaceutical interventions.
+Our overarching objective revolves around comprehending the diverse functional attributes exhibited by various membrane proteins, and in doing so, pinpointing viable pharmaceutical agents capable of modulating their biological activities.